 • The first part of the module will focus on giving students the basic understanding of how and when to make use of a range of data visualisation tools, how to construct arguments both in writing and orally as well as how to assess how others communicate and carry out research.

 • The second part of the module will focus on applying these skills by creating both a group presentation and an individual report where students make use of the skills learnt in the first part.

-• Students will develop these skills by working in groups where they are asked to use quantitative data and to communicate results to either
+• Students will develop these skills by working in groups where they are asked to use quantitative data and to communicate results by either:

 This means that part of the module will include engaging with a range of audiences to shape relevant projects focusing on topics that are important to the particular audience students are working with.
-The latter meaning that students will apply their acquired skills in interpreting and choosing data for then to apply them and present them in a persuasive manner.
+The latter meaning that students will apply their acquired skills in interpreting and choosing data, and presenting it in a persuasive manner.

 This module appears in:

 the course will be delivered over 11 weeks, with students receiving at least two hours of contact time per week.
 While the format of the contact time will vary depending on the topic and also the stage of their group and individual work, it will typically consist of either a 1-hour lecture + 1-hour seminar, or trips/trips to gather, engage and present data to the community.